fatiando/continuous-integration/README.md

 Now you can make a release by simply tagging a commit with a version number.
 TravisCI will create a new folder in the HTML documentation and upload the built package to PyPI.

-## AppVeyor

-AppVeyor can be used to test the build on Windows (both 32 and 64bit).
-A very nice convenience is that it comes with Miniconda already installed in many flavors, so we don't need to download it.
-The first thing to do is go to your profile page on https://www.appveyor.com and enable building your repository.

-The configuration is setup in an `.appveyor.yml` file.
-The `appveyor/setup-miniconda.bat` script configures and updates conda, creates a new environment, and installs dependencies on it.
-The dependencies are specified in `.appveyor.yml` through a variable `CONDA_REQUIREMENTS` that defines a requirements file.

-There are no deploy actions specified for AppVeyor.
-We'll use TravisCI to handle deploying the docs to Github Pages and builds to PyPI.

-See the sample `.appveyor.yml` configuration included in this repository.

 ## Azure Pipelines